 Cash and cash equivalents are held with a counterparty with a high credit rating and the amounts outstanding can be settled within a short period.
 No increase in credit risk has been detected during the period from the reporting date to the date of signing of the financial statements.
-Loan 2 is guaranteed by the parent company of the borrower.
 The loans receivable from a third party are covered by a corporate guarantee from the parent company of the borrower.
+The Directors and the Investment Manager consider credit risk with respect to this balance to be low as the parent company of the borrower has sufficient assets with which to repay the loan at the reporting date.
 The probability of default is therefore close to zero.
-As a result of the above, no loss allowance has been recognised based on 12 month ECLs and as such, impairment would be wholly insignificant to the Fund.
+As a result of the above, no loss allowance has been recognised based on 12 month ECLs.

-Other than outlined above, there were no significant concentrations of credit risk to counterparties at 31 December 2020 and 2019.
+Other than outlined above, there were no significant concentrations of credit risk to counterparties at 31 December 2021 and 2020.

-Notes to and forming part of the financial statements (continued) for the year ended 31 December 2020
+Notes to and forming part of the financial statements (continued) for the year ended 31 December 2021